 - Intensive family therapy

-- Discharge planning and collaboration with the adolescent's school, outpatient clinicians, family and other community agencies to facilitate an integrated approach, to establish comprehensive transition plans and to promote the adolescent's optimal functioning
+- Discharge planning and collaboration with the adolescent's school, outpatient clinicians, family and other community agencies

-Adult patients who have achieved some stability but continue to need more intensive treatment than traditional outpatient therapy, or to prevent hospitalization, may be treated within our Adult Intensive Outpatient Program.
-Most of these patients are admitted for treatment of mood disorders, anxiety disorders, chronic suicidal ideation, co-occurring disorders (psychiatric and substance-abuse disorders), personality disorders, and family/interpersonal conflicts.
+Adult patients who have achieved some stability but continue to require more intensive treatment than traditional outpatient therapy, or to prevent hospitalization, may be treated within our Adult Intensive Outpatient Program.
+Most of these patients are admitted for treatment of mood disorders, anxiety disorders, chronic suicidal thoughts, co-occurring disorders (psychiatric and substance-abuse disorders), personality disorders, and family/interpersonal conflicts.
 Patients can be referred during the hospitalization or by outpatient psychiatric providers.
 Participants attend the program three to four times a week for four hours each day.
 There are three main tracks in this program: